bigger0gamer/TrueOGEdition/README.md

   - Everything Unlocked (No Save File)
   - Random Character (Press Start)
   - Random Stage (Press Start)
-  - Random Music
+  - New Music + Random Songs
   - Alternate Digimon Colors (Hold Select or R1, Select Digimon)
   - Allow Mirror Matches (Without Holding Select)
 - And more!

 ## How To Play

 Coming soon, to a releases page near you!
-(PPF patch file)
+(PPF and/or xdelta3 patch file)

 ## Building (Only 4 Hackers!)